Marching: Purpose

 It is said that many ancient empires first developed marching as a way to move troops from one place to another without them getting mixed up with other troops.
 A soldier learning to march to drum cadences, martial music and shouted commands is considered an essential element of teaching military discipline.

-In the United States Marine Corps, close order drill is used to promote exercise, obeying orders, discipline, esprit de corps, confidence, and leadership.
+In the United States Marine Corps, close order drill is used to promote exercise, obeying orders, discipline, morale, confidence, and leadership.

 Military paces

 In the military venue there are various rhythmic military steps or standard paces.
 One step occurs on each beat.
 A pace is the length of one step, assumed to be 75 cm or 30"; (not to be confused with the ancient Roman unit of length (2 steps or 5 Roman feet = 148 cm or 58")).
-Here are a few examples of these steps.
+The three most common paces are: